GoLangsam/twos/pile/.md/g.pile.PileOf.md

     Intentionally there is no removal, neither are add nor append exported.

-func NewPileOfPile(name ID, items ...Pile) *PileOfPile func (a PileOfPile) At(idx Index) Pile func (a PileOfPile) Both() (aten, apep interface{}) func (a PileOfPile) Contains(item interface{}) (contains bool)
+func NewPileOfPile(name string, items ...Pile) *PileOfPile func (a PileOfPile) At(idx Index) Pile func (a PileOfPile) Both() (aten, apep interface{}) func (a PileOfPile) Contains(item interface{}) (contains bool)